 STEP #7 – PUT YOUR PERFECT LAUNDRY SCHEDULE TOGETHER…

 You now have all the information you need to sit and put your schedule together – so that it will work for you and your lifestyle.

-I always use the Laundry schedule in my Chores Planner (part of my Home File) – but you can create your own of course – and keep it as simple as you can (I usually just add in the days that specific washes are done, and when the ironing is done – the rest are the smaller jobs that fit around it naturally).
+I always use the Laundry schedule in the Chores Planner section of my Home File – but you can create your own of course – and keep it as simple as you can (I usually just add in the days that specific washes are done, and when the ironing is done – the rest are the smaller jobs that fit around it naturally).